Bureau of Internal Revenue

 It's tax season and all your accountant friends are probably in a stressful state right now computing their company's taxes.
 There is a portion of the human population in this world that don't like filing their income tax return (ITR) specially when they find out that they need to pay additional tax.
 But as much as we hate the word "taxes", the good in paying them will always outweigh the bad.
 Think of it this way, we're contributing to the development and progress of the country!

-According to the Bureau of Internal Revenue, an Income Tax is a tax on a person's income, emoluments, profits arising from property, practice of profession, conduct of trade or business or on the pertinent items of gross income.
+But what is an ITR?According to the Bureau of Internal Revenue, an Income Tax is a tax on a person's income, emoluments, profits arising from property, practice of profession, conduct of trade or business or on the pertinent items of gross income.
 A tax return, however, is a return of excess taxes paid during a given tax year.
 This must be filed annually by an individual or a company that has received income during the year.

+Am I required to file an ITR?If you have a job and receiving compensation, then yes.
+Basically, anyone and everyone who is a Filipino citizen living in the Philippines, receiving income from sources within or outside the Philippines is required.
+Whether your income comes from being employed in a company, your own business, or even freelance gigs, when there's income, we are all required to file our ITR.
 If you're employed by a company in the Philippines, they usually file your ITRs for you, but if not, like say you're an owner of a business, or a freelancer, or you have a corporation, you'll have to file them yourself.
 I know.
 Just the thought of lining up at the BIR office is sending terror signals to my head, that's why it's always best to file your taxes way before the deadline—April 15, 2016—to avoid long cues.

 - Proceed to the nearest Authorized Agent Bank (AAB) of the Revenue District Office where you are registered and present the duly accomplished BIR Form 1701, together with the required attachments and your payment.